- 10% OFF YOUR ORDER BY SUBSCRIBING TO OUR NEWSLETTER - FREE DELIVERY IN METROPOLITAN FRANCE

 Protective talisman

-Worn on the body, it acts as a reminder of your intentions, while surrounding you with a gentle and beneficial vibration.
+When worn, it acts as a reminder of your intentions, while surrounding you with a gentle and beneficial vibration.